 - 4. DAP activities, collectively, have been shown to align well with Next Generation Science Standards Science and Engineering Practices.
 QuarkNet staff has provided operational definitions to support how this alignment is determined and has also shown the alignment of these activities with Enduring Understandings of Particle Physics.
 Of importance, these activities are a bridge for teachers to implement QuarkNet content and materials into their classrooms.
 As a result of COVID-needed modifications, many of these activities can now be implemented in on-line environments expanding implementation options for teachers.
-Continue to maximize the use of Data Portfolio Activities by teachers at center-led and nationally-led QuarkNet workshops and meetings; and to encourage teachers' classroom implementation of these activities either in-person, on-line (or both). - 5.
-Starting with the 2020-2021 program year, staff created a guide to help teachers reflect on and develop implementation plans that can be incorporated into teachers' classrooms using QuarkNet content and instructional materials.
+Continue program efforts to maximize the use of Data Portfolio Activities by teachers at center-led and nationally-led QuarkNet workshops and meetings; and to encourage teachers' classroom implementation of these activities either in-person, on-line (or both). - 5.
+Starting with the 2020-2021 program year, staff created a template to help teachers reflect on and develop implementation plans that can be incorporated into teachers' classrooms using QuarkNet content and instructional materials.
 Staff members have mandated this discussion in nationally-led workshops and they have strongly encouraged its use in center-run workshops.
-Based on early results, this structured approach has helped teachers reflect on classroom plans in meaningful ways.
-This information along with responses gathered from the Update Teacher Survey is very valuable to the outcomes evaluation.
-Continue to support this effort. - 6.
+Many of these implementation plans are posted on the QuarkNet website.
+Early results suggest that this structured approach has helped teacher frame their classroom plans in meaningful ways and may have made it easier for teachers to respond to implementation questions asked in the Update Survey(s).
+These efforts are very valuable for the outcomes evaluation and we hope these are helpful in guiding QuarkNet staff's thinking about subsequent workshops as well. - 6.
 The number (and the quality) of activities in the DAP has increased dramatically from 2017 (the end of the past grant period) to the new program-award period.
-This has included applying the review and restructuring of previously developed activities, offering activities by graduated student skill-sets, and, separating activities by data strand and curriculum topics.
-As the number of these activities has grown so has the work-load for their development and eventual use.
+This has included applying the review and restructuring of previously developed activities, offering activities by graduated student skill sets, and, separating activities by data strand and curriculum topics.
+As the number of these activities has grown so has the workload for their development and eventual use.
 Consider adding a Project Coordinator position to QuarkNet staff in the future renewal funding.
 This person could help the education specialist with DAP activity development as well as have other responsibilities related to gathering and updating program-operations data such as helping to track participation related to registration, updating teacher profiles on the QuarkNet website; and subsequent stipend payment. - 7.
-When feasible, encourage centers to meet during the school year in support of and to augment summer-led events.
-Although there are other issues such as time commitments and scheduling within a school year, the familiarity and necessity of remote meetings via Zoom during the 2020 and 2021 program years may help centers move in this direction. - 8.
-Reflect on ways in which the Program Theory Model may be used to inform others in the program, those participating in the program (including centers), and those external to program.
-The brief one-page summary of the PTM and preliminary evaluation results might help in this effort. - 9.
-Kudos to QuarkNet staff for a roll-out of a series of mini-workshops for lead teachers at QuarkNet centers (started in the 2021 program year and planned to be continued in subsequent program years).
+Encourage centers to meet during the school year in support of and to augment summer-led events.
+Although there are other issues such as time commitments and scheduling within a school year, the familiarity and necessity of remote meetings via Zoom during the 2020, 2021 (and 2022) program years may help centers move in this direction. - 8.
+Reflect on ways in which the Program Theory Model may be used to inform others in the program, those participating in the program (including centers), and those external to program. - 9.
+Credit goes to QuarkNet staff for a roll-out of a series of mini-workshops for lead teachers at QuarkNet centers (started in the 2021 program year and planned to be continued in subsequent program years).
 Given that all QuarkNet centers are mature, staff realized that there was need to clarify the roles and responsibilities of lead teachers and to give these teachers a platform to exchange ideas on these possibilities.